iagtech/dep-check/README.md

-# IAG Benefits, LLC Maintenane Container (iagllctech/maintenance)
+# IAG Benefits, LLC Maintenane Bitbucket Pipeline Dependency Checker Container (iagllctech/dep-check-pipeline)

-This repository provides a mobile friendly maintenance page that appears for every url.
+This repository provides a daily updated version of OWASP's Dependency Checker command line utility usable in bitbucket pipelines (or any other pipeline).

 ## Getting Started

-The container image can be used as is with no modifications, but there are a few environment variables you can use to customize the maintenance page to your organization if desired.
-Simply ensure traffic is forwarded to port 80.
+The container image can be used as is with no modifications, but there are a few environment variables you must use to customize how the utility runs.

 ### Prerequisities